-We next turn to the relationship between each of these variables and children’s productive vocabulary, as measured by the CDI.
+We next turn to the relationship between these variables and children’s productive vocabulary, as measured by the CDI.
 Figure 2 shows the vocabulary scores of children in our samples relative to norms for hearing children for each CDI form.
-Descriptively, we found widespread vocabulary delays on both Words and Gestures and Words and Sentences, with the majority of DHH children testing around or below the 25th percentile for hearing children (based on WordBank norms; Frank et al., 2017).
+Descriptively, we found widespread vocabulary delays, with the majority of DHH children testing around or below the 25th percentile for hearing children (based on WordBank norms; Frank et al., 2017).

-As noted above, the CDI is composed of two instruments, which differ in number of questions (i.e. the maximum vocabulary score is 398 on Words and Gestures and 680 on Words and Sentences; 428 and 680 respectively for Spanish language CDI).
-To take this into account, rather than using the raw number of words produced as our outcome variable, we use WordBank norms to establish the difference (in months) between the child’s chronological age and their predicted age based on their vocabulary, derived from the WordBank norms (Frank et al., 2017).
+As noted above, the two CDI forms differ in how many vocabulary items they contain.
+To take this into account, we establish the difference (in months) between the child’s chronological age and their predicted age based on their productive vocabulary, derived from the WordBank norms (Frank et al., 2017), rather than using the raw vocabulary scores.
 We call this derived variable vocabulary delay.

-More specifically, to compute a child’s predicted age from their vocabulary score, we used the 50th percentile for productive vocabulary from Wordbank data typically-developing infants (Frank et al., 2017) to create binary logistic growth curves separately for the “Words and Gestures” (WG) and “Words and Sentences” (WS) versions of the CDI for American English and Mexican Spanish.
-For each child, we took the number of words they produced divided by the number of words on the instrument, to give us the proportion of words produced.
+More specifically, to compute a child’s predicted age from their vocabulary score, we used the 50th percentile for productive vocabulary from WordBank data for typically-developing infants (Frank et al., 2017) to create binary logistic growth curves separately for the “Words and Gestures” (WG) and “Words and Sentences” (WS) versions of the CDI for American English and Mexican Spanish.
+For each child, we took the number of words they produced (spoken and/or signed, though the latter was only provided for children using Total Communication (n = 18) as all others were reported to exclusively use spoken language).
+We then divided this production score by the number of words on the instrument, to give us the proportion of words produced.
 We used this proportion in an inverse prediction from the binary logistic regression curves to generate a predicted age.
 That is, for each possible CDI score, the growth curve provided the age that the score would be achieved for the 50th percentile trajectory.
 Finally, we subtracted the predicted age from each child’s chronological age to calculate their vocabulary delay.
 However, for children producing 0 words, this approach was not appropriate due to the long tails on the growth curves.
 Thus, for this subset of children, we took the x-intercept from Wordbank (8 months for English, and 9 months for Spanish), and subtracted that value from the child’s chronological age to get their vocabulary delay.

 To look at the relationship between our predictor variables and CDI scores, we next conducted multiple linear regression, using vocabulary delay as our outcome variable.